Cecil Foster: Career

-Foster began working for the Caribbean News Agency in Bridgetown as the senior reporter and editor (1975–77), and the Barbados Advocate News as the reporter and columnist (1977–79), Foster emigrated to Canada in 1979.
+Foster began working for the Caribbean News Agency in Bridgetown as the senior reporter and editor (1975–77), and for the Barbados Advocate News as the reporter and columnist (1977–79).
+Foster emigrated to Canada in the late 1970s.
 He went on to work for the Toronto Star as a reporter (1979–82).
-Foster then began working for The Contrast as an editor (1979–82), Transportation Business Management as an editor (1982–83), The Globe and Mail as a reporter (1983–89), The Financial Post as a senior editor (1989), and also served as special adviser to Ontario's Ministry of Culture, through the mid-1990s.
-His most recent book, Where Race Does Not Matter (2004), explores the potential of multiculturalism in Canada.
+Foster then began working for The Contrast as an editor (1979–82), Transportation Business Management as an editor (1982–83), The Globe and Mail as a reporter (1983–89), The Financial Post as a senior editor (1989), and Ontario's Minister of Culture as a special advisor through the mid-1990s.

+His book Where Race Does Not Matter (2004) explores the potential of multiculturalism in Canada.
 It also expands on some of his earlier work that deals with issues of race in his own life as well as in the history of Canada.
-He is well known for exploring race through immigration, and empowers this culture and beliefs through "Blacks in Action".
-Foster continues to bring his own personal experiences, and real-life issues to the work that he continues to produce.
-Island Wings: A Memoir (1998) was written as an autobiography of his own life, and is often referred to as more informative, rather than entertainment.
-Foster completed his PhD, a phenomenological exploration of the concept of Blackness in Canada, at York University in 2003.
-His philosophical influences include Hegel, Marx, Alexandre Kojève, Will Kymlicka, Charles Taylor, and former Canadian Prime Minister Pierre Trudeau.
+He is known for exploring race through immigration.
+Island Wings: A Memoir (1998) was written as an autobiography of his own life.
+His philosophical influences include Georg Hegel, Karl Marx, Alexandre Kojève, Will Kymlicka, Charles Taylor, and Pierre Trudeau.

 Foster taught sociology at the University of Guelph in Ontario, Canada.

 He is a well-regarded novelist.
 Foster served as a judge for the 2015 Scotiabank Giller Prize.

-He won the Writers' Trust of Canada's Gordon Montador Award in 1997 for his book A Place Called Heaven for the Best Canadian Book on Contemporary Social Issues, the novel “Sleep On, Beloved” was shortlisted for the Ontario Trillium Book Prize, and “Blackness and Modernity: The Colour of Humanity and the Quest for Freedom” (McGill-Queen’s UP 2007), won the 2008 John Porter Tradition of Excellence Book Award by the Canadian Sociology Association.
+He won the Writers' Trust of Canada's Gordon Montador Award Best Canadian Book on Contemporary Social Issues in 1997 for his book A Place Called Heaven.
+His novel Sleep On, Beloved (1995) was shortlisted for the Trillium Book Award and Blackness and Modernity: The Colour of Humanity and the Quest for Freedom (2007) won the 2008 John Porter Tradition of Excellence Book Award from the Canadian Sociological Association.

-In 2019 he published the non-fiction book They Called Me George: The Untold Story of Black Train Porters and the Birth of Modern Canada, a study of the history of Black Canadian train porters.
+In 2019 he published the non-fiction book They Called Me George: The Untold Story of Black Train Porters and the Birth of Modern Canada, a history of Black Canadian railway porters.
 Writer Suzette Mayr consulted the book as part of her research for her Giller Prize-winning 2022 novel The Sleeping Car Porter.